ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/MS-FSSHTTP-FSSHTTPB/[MS-FSSHTTP].md

 ## [MS-FSSHTTP]: File Synchronization via SOAP over HTTP Protocol
-- [MS-FSSHTTP] v20130726 is used to develop the test suites.
+- [MS-FSSHTTP] v20130726 is used to develop the test suite.
 - Release date, 7/30/2013.

 To find the new landing page for [MS-FSSHTTP], please visit https://msdn.microsoft.com/en-us/library/dd943623(v=office.12).aspx